Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Mortality rate

-It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.7 percent worldwide, neared 717,000 deaths and passed 19.2 million cases Thursday.
+It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.2 percent in the United States and 3.7 percent worldwide, which passed 723,000 deaths and passed 19.5 million cases Friday.

 Palm Beach County's rate was 2.6 percent, compared with Broward at 1.3 percent and Miami-Dade with 1.4 percent.
 With much fewer deaths, the mortality rate is 2.9 percent in St. Lucie, 2.4 percent in Martin, 2.1 percent in Indian River and 0.9 percent in Okeechobee.